Totally $\Delta$-modular IPs with two non-zeros in most rows: Conclusion

 \section{Conclusion}

 We study IPs with bounded subdeterminants and give a strongly polynomial-time algorithm to solve a new structured class of IPs.
 We achieve our results by combining structural results with a dynamic programming approach.
-Within the dynamic program, we use the algorithm to solve integer programs with bounded subdeterminants and two non-zeros per row~\cite{FJWY22} in a blackbox fashion.
-In particular, our main result relies on the well-known proximity result by Cook et al.~\cite{CGST86}, which stands in contrast to other recent papers, that make use of auxiliary proximity or solution decomposition results, see e.g.~\cite{AWZ17,EW19,FJWY22,ERW24,AFJ24}.
+Within the dynamic program, we use the algorithm to solve integer programs with bounded subdeterminants and two non-zeros per row~\cite{FJWY25} in a blackbox fashion.
+In particular, for our main result, the proximity result by Cook et al.~\cite{CGST86} can be used directly.
+This is in contrast to other recent papers, that make use of auxiliary proximity or solution decomposition results, see e.g.~\cite{AWZ17,EW19,ERW24,AFJ24,FJWY25}.
 Still, this leaves open, whether one can prove a stronger proximity result for Problem~\ref{prob_reduced} or its generalizations.
+Such a proximity result could open the door to more general results on the solvability of totally $\Delta$-modular IPs.

-In the work by Fiorini et al.~\cite{FJWY22}, the majority of the technical difficulty lies in constraint matrices with bounded subdeterminants and two non-zeros per \emph{row}.
+In the work by Fiorini et al.~\cite{FJWY25}, the majority of the technical difficulty lies in constraint matrices with bounded subdeterminants and two non-zeros per \emph{row}.
 They also solve the case with two non-zeros per \emph{column}.
 We do not extend this part of their result to additional rows and columns.
 Note that such integer programs can model a version of the \emph{exact matching} problem~\cite{PY82} with a structural restriction.
 In the exact matching problem, we are given a graph with red and blue edges, and $k\in\N$.
 The goal is to decide whether there exists a perfect matching with exactly $k$ red edges.
 This problem is not known to be $\mathrm{NP}$-hard, but no efficient deterministic algorithm is known.
-Subproblems involving the exact matching problem have proven to be complex to solve deterministically in the literature on subdeterminants, see~\cite{NSZ24,NNSZ23,AFJ24}.
+Subproblems involving the exact matching problem have proven to be complex to solve deterministically in the literature on subdeterminants, see~\cite{NSZ24,NNSZ24,AFJ24}.